ChristianPredoianu/next-crypto-app/README.md

 ---/currencyInfo route: User can open tabs to navigate to details about a specific currency.

 ---/exchange route: See info about top 5 crypto currencies.
 Navigate a list of currencies with the help of pagination.
-Filter currency data (Ascending, descending) and reset the filter.
+Filter currency data (ascending, descending) and reset the filter.

 Scroll up and down to animate cards (GSAP ScrollTrigger)

 <!-- LICENSE -->